harel-coffee/plasmodesma-auto/README.md

 # plasmodesma
 A project to automatically process a set of 1D and 2D NMR experiments

-*This program is associated to the Manuscript*
+*This program is associated to the publication*

 # Automatic differential analysis of NMR experiments in complex samples